paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 * `PyTuple_GetItem()`_, it returns a borrowed reference and will error if the supplied container is not tuple or the index is negative or out of range.
-* `PyTuple_GET_ITEM()`_, it returns a borrowed reference and there is no error checking for the index being in range.
+* `PyTuple_GET_ITEM()`_, it returns a borrowed reference and there is no error checking for the container being a tuple or the index being in range.
   The type checking is performed as an assertion if Python is built in `debug mode <https://docs.python.org/3/using/configure.html#debug-build>`_ or `with assertions <https://docs.python.org/3/using/configure.html#cmdoption-with-assertions>`_.